ghc-proposals/ghc-proposals/proposals/0000-allow-unfinished-do.md

 This proposal is [discussed at this pull request](https://github.com/ghc-proposals/ghc-proposals/pull/333).

-# Unfinished `do` blocks
+# Defer parse errors

-The syntax of `do` blocks in Haskell requires a final expression in order to even *parse*.
-This means that half-baked `do` blocks stops the pipeline, and no feedback can be gathered about name resolution or typing.
+The syntax of `do` blocks in Haskell requires a final expression in order to even *parse*, lists cannot start with a comma, these are all examples of errors which GHC recognizes as *parse* errors nowadays.
+This means that half-baked `do` blocks, or a misplaced comment before the first element of a list, stop the pipeline, and no feedback can be gathered about name resolution or typing.
 This scenario arises quite often during interactive development.
-This proposal introduces a new flag in the compiler, `-fallow-unfinished-do`, which essentially treats those unfinished `do` blocks as having a hole at the end.
+This proposal introduces a new flag in the compiler, `-fdefer-parse-errors`, which essentially treats those unfinished elements are having holes filling the missing places.

 ## Motivation